ivandevp/Book/chapter-2.md

 }
 ```

+`render` is an ExpressJS method.
+Because we registered Handlebars as the templating engine with Express in the app.js file, the `render` method knows we want the `home.handlebars` template.

+### Checkpoint!

 Let's restart our app and see what our welcome page looks like now.
+It should look like this:

 <img src="http://cl.ly/image/3K023i3z0a3R/Screen%20Shot%202013-06-21%20at%2011.07.20%20AM.png">

 Not too exciting, but that's about to change.
 We're going to make our layout a bit nicer.

+## Styling the Template

 For simplicity, we're going to use Twitter's <a href="http://getbootstrap.com/2.3.2/" target="_blank">Bootstrap</a> to develop the front end of our website.
 Bootstrap is a front-end framework that comes with some really nice features.
 It will help us create a nice clean site that looks good without much effort.